-To enable students to understand and comprehend origin of life and theories of evolution'; to understand the evolution from the evidences.
+To enable students to understand and comprehend origin of life and theories of evolution; to understand the evolution from the evidences.

 Note: The paper is divided in five independent units.
 Two questions will be set from each unit.
 The candidates are required to attempt one question from each unit.
-Unit -1 a) Origin of life (Abiogenesis and biogenesis)

-- Evidence in favor of evolution: Evidences from morphology and comparative anatomy, Embryology and Paleontology. - b) Molecular basis of evolution
+- Origin of life (Abiogenesis and biogenesis) a) - Evidence in favor of evolution: Evidences from morphology and comparative anatomy, Embryology and Paleontology. - Molecular basis of evolution